-Caring can put a strain on your mental and physical health.
-It can feel as though there is very little time for you to take a breather.
-However, it's vital to find moments to relax and destress.
+It can feel as though there is very little time for you to take a breather when caring.
+However, finding moments to relax and destress could make a huge difference to your wellbeing.

 Here are some suggestions to help you look after yourself and develop your resilience.